 Locations:

-Ankle ligaments are like cords that connect the foot bones with the lower leg bones.
-They stabilize the ankle joint and prevent the ankle from twisting, folding or collapsing.
-An ankle ligament can overstretch or tear, called a sprain.
-Ankle sprain is a very common injury and can range from mild to severe.
+Ankle ligaments are strong but stretchy pieces of connective tissue that connect your foot bones with your lower leg bones.
+They stabilize your ankle joint and prevent your ankle from twisting, folding or collapsing.
+Ankle ligaments can overstretch or tear, called a sprain.
+Ankle sprain is a very common injury that can range from mild to severe.

 Overview